-At the start of the tour, you will pass the attic that Harry Potter lived in before entering a dark room.
+At the start of the tour, you will pass through the attic that Harry Potter lived in before entering a dark room.
 If you are a huge fan – make sure you sit in the front (trust me on this).
-After a brief film where Ron, Harry, and Hermione introduce the tour, the screen rolls up and the doors to Hogwart’s Great Hall are revealed.
+After a brief film where Ron, Harry, and Hermione introduce the tour, the screen rolls up, and the doors to Hogwart’s Great Hall open.

 Get to the front, put your hand up and open those doors.
 You deserve it.
 For all those countless Harry Potter movie marathon nights and hours spent learning the spells off by heart.
 This is your moment.

 Exploring The Film Sets at the Harry Potter Studio Tour in London

 Next, you will step into the Great Hall set they used for the films.

 Yes, 400 cast members were once stuffed into this singular room to film some of the most enchanting scenes in movie history.